 McClatchy News.

-An official at the Clinton Global Initiative sent top State Department aide Melanie Ververe, a 63-page list of individuals, groups, and companies that had pledged money to its programs.
+An official at the Clinton Global Initiative sent top State Department aide Melanie Verveer a 63-page list of individuals, groups, and companies that had pledged money to its programs.

-And Verveer, by the way, is a longtime Clinton confidant, served as chief of staff at the White House before becoming ambassador at large for global women's issues, was in regular contact with Clinton and foundation officials during the four years at the State Department, according to dozens of emails.
+Vevere, by the way, is a longtime Clinton confidant, served as chief of staff at the White House before becoming ambassador-at-large for global women's issues, was in regular contact with Clinton and Foundation officials during the four years at the State Department, according to dozens of emails.

 You know, Hillary signed an ethics agreement to largely remove herself from issues involving the foundation.